Salmandabbakuti/xenea-discord-bot/README.md

 ## Change Log

+### v1.3.0

+- Added webhook notifications to alert server admins about verification status changes or critical errors that need attention.
+- Added express rate limiter to prevent ddos attacks and spamming of the bot server.
+- Updated: show webhookurl with spoiler only to server owner on setting/getting
+- Move server source files to src directory

 ### v1.2.0

 - Added winston logger with log level configuration(info, error, warn debug setup in env)for better logging about bot activities(adding bot to server, received commands/messages from which server by whom, user join/left server loggings) and errors.